-SimMan 3G is an advanced patient simulation system that facilitates training of Basic and Advanced Life Support.
+SimMan 3G Trauma is an advanced patient simulation system that facilitates training of Basic and Advanced Life Support.
 The system allows the instructor to effectively assess the learner's individual and team skills based on a realistic clinical situation.

-SimMan 3G allows observation and recognition of most vital signs.
+SimMan 3G Trauma allows observation and recognition of most vital signs.
 This is achieved through direct interaction with the Patient Simulator and observation of the Patient Simulator's status as viewed on the Patient Monitor.

-The SimMan 3G Simulation System Features Include:
+The SimMan 3G Trauma Simulation System Features Include:

-- An advanced configurable airway, comprised of adjustable lung compliance and resistance - allowing simulation of difficult airway management cases. - Eyes that respond to light and react according to the clinical state of the Patient Simulator. - RFID Technology for automatic recognition of drugs and airway devices. - Auto measurement of volume and concentration for drugs and IV fluids. - Bleeding and Wound Modules are fed from an internal blood reservoir.
+- An advanced configurable airway, comprised of adjustable lung compliance and resistance - allowing simulation of difficult airway - Eyes that respond to light and react according to the clinical state of the Patient Simulator. - Bleeding and Wound Modules are fed from an internal blood reservoir.
 An external Blood Fill Unit may be connected for extended bleeding cases. - Simulated Secretions: sweat, tears, froth, urine and ear fluids are fed from an internal fluid reservoir.
-An external Fluid Fill Unit may be connected for extended use. - Convulsions simulate seizures or small hand movements. - Focus on Quality CPR (QCPR): measurement and feedback according to the 2015 Guidelines. - Vascular Access (intra-osseous) via the tibia. - Automatic Simulation Control based on preprogrammed and validated Patient Cases.
+An external Fluid Fill Unit may be connected for extended use. - Focus on Quality CPR (QCPR): measurement and feedback according to the 2015 Guidelines. - Vascular Access (intra osseous) via the tibia and sternum. - Automatic Simulation Control based on preprogrammed and validated Patient Cases.

-The Main Components of the SimMan 3G System:
+The Main Components of the SimMan 3G Trauma System:

-SimMan 3G is an adult life-size wireless Patient Simulator, with internal battery power, internal air compressor and fluid reservoirs.
+SimMan 3G Trauma is an adult life-size wireless Patient Simulator, with internal battery power, internal air compressor and fluid reservoirs.
 Interventions by learners are registered by the system in the session log, and used for later debriefing.